-In order to be most cost-effective and equitable, especially when budgets are constrained, health programs must be rigorously evaluated, so policymakers can make decisions with knowledge of what works and what doesn’t.
-CGD offers suggestions to improve how evaluations are done, to create incentives to undertake good evaluations in the first place, and to encourage the use of evaluation results in the design of future health programs.
+In order to be most cost-effective and equitable, especially when budgets are constrained, health programs must be rigorously evaluated so that policymakers can make decisions with knowledge of what works and what doesn’t.
+Building on CGD’s broader body of work on the quality and uptake of evaluations, CGD’s health team offers suggestions to improve how evaluations are done, create incentives to undertake good evaluations in the first place, and encourage the use of evaluation results in the design of future health programs.

 We assessed the methodological quality of global health program evaluations from five major funders between 2009 and 2014.
 We found that most evaluations did not meet social science methodological standards in terms of relevance, validity, and reliability.
 Nevertheless, good quality evaluations made it possible to identify ten recommendations for improving evaluations, including a robust finding that early planning is associated with better quality.

 Millions Saved: Proven Success in Global Health details 17 cases in which large-scale efforts to improve health in developing countries have succeeded, saving millions of lives and preserving the livelihoods and social fabric of entire communities.

 This Brief is based on the CGD book Millions Saved: Proven Successes in Global Health.
 The book book features 17 success stories.
 These cases describe some large-scale efforts to improve health in developing countries that have succeeded - saving millions of lives and preserving the livelihoods and social fabric of entire communities.